 Regent Life Coaches are equipped to help students on various topics so they can conquer obstacles and launch forward with clarity.
 Here are some topic-specific resources that can be referenced before or after a coaching session:

-Helping students of all ages and degree designations be equipped with the tools to experience success through workshops such as Blackboard basics, the power of habits, overcoming procrastination, the dream is real, and more.
+Helping students of all ages and degree designations be equipped with the tools to experience success through workshops such as Canvas basics, the power of habits, overcoming procrastination, the dream is real, and more.

 Signature Workshops hosted by Life Coaches at Regent University: